RafanHRayan/rss-learn/Mathematics/fundamental/geometry/logic.md

 ## Logical Order of Operations

-The order in which logical operations are performed are as follows.
+The order in which logical operations are performed are as follows...

 1. Parentheses
 2. Negations